marixel/jina-vault/cell wall.md

 	- cellulose: structural support
 	- pectin: joins neighboring cells as a sort of 'glue'
 - primary cell wall: [[carbohydrates]]
-- found in plant + bacterial cells
+- found in plant, bacterial, and fungi cells